charlesll/Spectra.jl/README.md

 # Documentation

 Front page for the project is available at http://charlesll.github.io/Spectra.jl/ and full documentation is also available online at http://spectrajl.readthedocs.io/en/latest/ .
+The latter link provides installation instructions.

 # News